-I. Developing Core Values, Beliefs, and Learning Expectations 3 II.
-Engaging in a Dynamic, Collaborative, and Inclusive Process III.
-What Do Core Values, Beliefs, and 21st Century Learning Expectations Look Like 6 IV.
-Creating Analytic Rubrics to Accompany the 21st Century Learning Expectations 7 V. Implementing the School's Core Values, Beliefs, and Learning Expectations 8 VI.
-Overview of the Process for Developing and Using Core Values, Beliefs and Learning Expectations 12 VII.
-Sample Statement of Core Values and Beliefs 13 VIII.
-Sample Analytic Rubric 14 IX.
-Sample Chart of Responsibility for Learning Expectations 15 X. Final Thought 15
+I. Developing Mission, Core Values, and Beliefs3 I. Engaging in a Dynamic, Collaborative, and Inclusive Process4 II.
+What Do Core Values, Beliefs, and 21st Century Learning Expectations Look Like6 V. Creating Assessments to Accompany the 21st Century Learning Expectations V. Implementing the Mission, Core Values, Beliefs, and Learning Expectations8 VI.
+Overview of the Process for Developing and Using Mission, Core Values, Beliefs, and Learning Expectations11 VII.
+Sample Statement of Mission, Core Values, and Beliefs12 VIII.
+Sample Measurement X. Sample Chart of Responsibility for Learning Expectations15 K. Final Thought15

-I. Developing Core Values, Beliefs, and Learning Expectations
+I. Developing Mission, Core Values, and Beliefs about Learning

-As member schools of the Commission on Public Schools reflected on the changing landscape of education for the students of the 21st century and considered the most current educational research it became evident that schools needed to move beyond a mission statement to establish clear foundational commitments to students and their communities.
-While as a first step mission statements described the essence of what the school community sought to achieve, they grew holistic and difficult to use in assessing the school's achievement of the stated goals.
-Schools may choose to continue to define their overall mission, but in order to create an effective school culture that promotes improved learning for all students which can be effectively measured a more defined statement is needed.
-Consequently, the 2011 Standards move schools to further define their goals through identifying a set of core values and beliefs about learning.
+As schools reflect on the changing landscape of education for the students of the 21st century and consider the most current educational research, it is evident that schools needed to move beyond a mission statement to establish clear foundational commitments to students and their communities.
+Mission statements describe the essence of what the school community seeks to achieve holistically.
+In order to create an effective school culture that promotes improved learning for all students, which can be effectively measured, a more defined statement is needed.
+Consequently, the 2014 Standards for Accreditation move schools to further define their goals through identifying a set of core values and beliefs about learning.
 Once identified, through engagement in a dynamic, collaborative, and inclusive process informed by current research-based best practices, these core values and beliefs about learning will manifest themselves in a set of school-wide 21st century learning expectations.
-Once the school has established its core values, beliefs, and learning expectations it can take steps to ensure they are actively reflected in the culture of the school and drive curriculum, instruction, and assessment practices in every classroom.
-As well, the school should use the core values, beliefs, and learning expectations to guide the school's policies, procedures, decisions, and resource allocations.
-As part of the school's reflective and growth processes, the school will also regularly review and revise its core values, beliefs, and 21st century learning expectations based on research, multiple data sources, as well as district and other school priorities.
+Once the school has established its mission, core values, beliefs, and learning expectations, steps can be taken to ensure they are actively reflected in the culture of the school and drive curriculum, instruction, and assessment practices in every classroom.
+The school should use the mission, core values, beliefs, and learning expectations to guide the school's policies, procedures, decisions, and resource allocations.
+As part of the school's reflective and growth processes, the school will also regularly review and revise its mission, core values, beliefs, and 21st century learning expectations based on research, multiple data sources and district and other school priorities.

-A school's core values and beliefs about learning can be embedded in a "mission statement," but schools have learned over the past ten years that mission statements which do not specifically include and clearly identify the core values and beliefs about learning about which stakeholders feel passionate do not provide the foundational commitments upon which the school can make decisions about curriculum, instruction, and assessment practices.
-Therefore, many schools have chosen to retain their "mission statement," but following this statement the school will specifically state their core values, beliefs about learning, and their set of challenging and measurable 21st century learning expectations which address the school's 21st century academic, social, and civic expectations.
+A school's core values and beliefs about learning can also be embedded in a mission statement but unless the mission specifically includes and clearly identifies the core values, and beliefs about learning about which stakeholders feel passionate, it does not provide the foundational commitments upon which the school can make decisions about curriculum, instruction, and assessment practices.
+Therefore, many schools retain their mission statement, but following this statement the school will specifically state their core values, beliefs about learning, and their set of challenging and measurable 21st century learning expectations, which address the school's 21st century academic, social, physical, and civic expectations.